thejeffreystone/alpha_vantage_to_mqtt/README.md

 # Alpha Vantage to MQTT

 This script was written to provide stock price to a MQTT sensor in the [HomeAssistant](https://home-assistant.io) home automation platform.
 Unfortunately the built in Alpha Vantage componet fails if you have more than 1 or 2 stocks that you want to follow.
-It also allows you to offload the script to another system to save your [HomeAssistant](https://home-assistant.io) resources from non-mission critical functions.
+And this script also allows you to offload the sensor update to another system to save your [HomeAssistant](https://home-assistant.io) resources from non-mission critical functions.

 ## Requirements
 * You will need the ability to execute this script.